N scale track plans for free

 • Track plans on a table, literally

-Smart N scale track plans are even possible on 2′ x 3′ or smaller
+Smart N gauge track plans are even possible on 3′ x 2′ or smaller

 • Get it done

-A 3′ x 4′ N scale track plan won’t take 10 years to realize.
-(If so, you better search for another hobby).
+A 4′ x 3′ track plan won’t take 10 years to realize.
+(If so, you better search for another hobby.)

 • Huge range of N scale supplies

-Tracks, engines, cars, buildings, landscaping, model making accessories: You get eyerything
+Tracks, engines, cars, buildings, landscaping, model making accessories: You get everything

 About N scale

-Nine Millimeter corresponds to 0.354 inches.
-This is always the net distance for N gauge tracks.
-However, the size of N scale vehicles, buildings or locomotives varies internationally.
+However, the scale of vehicles, buildings or locomotives varies a bit.
 Scale ratio in the United Kingdom is 1:148, in Japan 1:150.
-Most countries use the scale ratio 1:160, by name Germany and the USA.
+But most countries use the scale ratio of 1:160, by name Germany and the USA.

 Radii, turnouts and general dimensions

 Standard N scale curve radii are sometimes designated with a preceding “R” followed by a number.
 The smaller the number, the tighter the curve radius.
-R1 can have a radius less than 8”, which is a very tight curve.
-There are even tighter radii, but these are only suitable for short wagons, streetcars or special sceneries like micro layouts.
+R1 can have a radius less than 8”, which may cause problems for long vehicles.
+There are even tighter radii, but these are only intended for very short wagons, streetcars or special sceneries like micro layouts.

 Larger radii like R4 may have 17” radius or even higher.
-This looks nice, but is still not realistic.
-For explicitly prototypical wide curves better use flex tracks.
-However, laying flexible tracks will require more work.
+That looks quite nice, so it’s a good compromise for attractive curves.
+For explicitly prototypical wide curves use flex tracks.
+However, laying flexible tracks will require some extra work.

 N scale turnouts and crossings often have an angle of 15 degrees.
-Slimmer or a larger angles are available, too.
+Slimmer or larger radii are also available.

+If a track layout runs over several levels, clearance height under bridges and overpasses becomes an issue.
 Electric locomotives with catenary need more headroom than diesel or steam locomotives.
-Roughly said, routes with overhead lines should have at least 2 inches net clearance height in N scale.
-You can reduce that value for lines without catenary.
-The best way is just to place the locomotive on the track and measure it.
+Roughly said, routes with overhead lines should have at least 2 inches (= 5 cm) net clearance height in N scale.

-A rule of thumb says that 2.5% gradient is fine.
+A basic rule says that 2.5% gradient is fine.
 But this is only a theoretical value.
-However, short trains or locomotives with high tractive power can manage steeper gradients, whereas long trains need a flatter gradient.
+Short trains or locomotives with high tractive power can manage steeper gradients up to 5%.

 N scale codes